Matt Buschmann

-Matthew David Buschmann (born February 13, 1984) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Arizona Diamondbacks in 2016.
+Matthew David Buschmann (born February 13, 1984) is an American former professional baseball pitcher who currently serves as the bullpen coach for the Colorado Rockies of Major League Baseball (MLB).
+He played in MLB for the Arizona Diamondbacks in 2016.
 He served as the bullpen coach for the Toronto Blue Jays from 2019 to 2022.

 Amateur career

 Buschmann attended Lafayette High School in Wildwood, Missouri, and then Vanderbilt University, where he played college baseball for the Vanderbilt Commodores primarily as a relief pitcher his first three seasons.
 He was 5–2 with 5 saves and a 3.86 ERA as a freshman at Vanderbilt in 2003 and participated in a combined perfect game in May, then 8–1 with 2 saves and a 2.84 ERA as a sophomore in 2004.
 He helped lead the team to the 2004 Southeastern Conference baseball tournament finals, though the club was beaten by South Carolina.
 After the 2004 season, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League.
 In 2005, he was 4–3 with a 3.47 ERA and a save.
 In his senior year, 2006, Buschmann was 3–3 with a 4.27 ERA in 7 starts.
 Overall, he was 20–9 with a 3.50 ERA in 79 games (26 starts) in his four-year collegiate career.
 He helped lead Vanderbilt to the 2006 Southeastern Conference baseball tournament, with the team losing to Ole Miss in the finals.
 He was also named to the SEC Baseball Good Works Team that year.